What everybody should know to enjoy sex and to prevent urinary incontinence until age 100 or more.

-At menopause, women’s estrogen secretion decreases, and women often think that 2 years after menopause, they are done with the side effects of the lack of estrogen.
-Unfortunately, this isn’t so because what is important is the cumulative effect, year after year of the lack of estrogen.
-As years will go by, sex will become more painful and urinary incontinence might develop.
+At Menopause, women’s estrogen secretion decreases, and women often think that two years after Menopause, they are done with the side effects of the lack of estrogen.
+Unfortunately, this isn’t so because what is important is the cumulative effect, year after year, of the lack of estrogen.
+As years go by, sex will become more painful and urinary incontinence might develop.

-A study done by Stacey Lindau MD and colleagues published in the New England Journal of Medicine shows that out of 3005 US participants, 73 percent were still having sexual activity between 57 and 64 years of age but only 53 percent were still sexually active among the 65 to 74 years of age and only 26 percent among the ones 75 to 85 years of age.
+A study done by Stacey Lindau MD and colleagues published in the New England Journal of Medicine shows that out of 3005 US participants, 73 percent still had sexual activity between 57 and 64 years of age.
+However, only 53 percent were still sexually active among the 65 to 74 years of age and only 26 percent among the aged 75 to 85 years of age.
 Women were significantly less likely than men at all ages to report being sexually active, but few talked about this to their therapist or their physician.

-So, how can we keep having a satisfying sexual intimacy with our partner as we get older?
+So, how can we keep having satisfying sexual intimacy with our partner as we get older?

 The most important is to know the female physiology of aging and act preventatively:

-When women go through menopause, their body starts secreting less estrogen which can trigger hot flashes.
+When women go through Menopause, their body starts secreting less estrogen, which can trigger hot flashes.
 Those hot flashes tend to decrease as years go by.
 But what doesn’t decrease is vaginal dryness.
-In fact, as years go by, vaginal dryness will tend to increase slowly year after year, itchiness might start as well as decreased elasticity.
+As years go by, vaginal dryness will tend to increase slowly year after year, itchiness might start, as well as reduced elasticity.
 And then intercourse might ultimately become painful.
-Women will usually not consult their physician and will just stop having sex altogether which could make their partner very unhappy and sexually frustrated which could put a strain on the relationship.
+Women will usually not consult their physician and will stop having sex altogether, which could make their partner very unhappy and sexually frustrated, which could put a strain on the relationship.

-Women will consult their physician when, in addition to vaginal dryness, women start having urinary symptoms like urinary incontinence which starts with stress incontinence while coughing, sneezing or during physical exercise.
+Women will consult their physician when, in addition to vaginal dryness, women start having urinary symptoms like urinary incontinence, which begins with stress incontinence while coughing, sneezing, or during physical exercise.
 Both urinary and vaginal symptoms might get worse year after year but are preventable.

-But one gram of cream is a lot of cream and that much cream might not be necessary.
+But one gram of cream is a lot of cream, and that much cream might be optional.

-In fact, vaginal dryness and stress urinary incontinence can be prevented by using a very small lentil bean-size dose of vaginal estrogen cream at night one to three times a week, applied with a finger just at the entrance at the vagina.
-Usually after a few months of using the vaginal cream, urinary incontinence will most likely improve, sex will often stop being painful and will become pleasurable again and the romantic relationship will blossom.
+Vaginal dryness and stress urinary incontinence can be prevented by using a very small lentil bean-size dose of vaginal estrogen cream at night one to three times a week, applied with a finger just at the entrance of the vagina.
+Usually, after a few months of using the vaginal cream, urinary incontinence will most likely improve, and sex will often stop being painful.
+It will become pleasurable again, and the romantic relationship will blossom.

 If vaginal dryness doesn’t improve, use a pea-size dose (instead of a lentil-size) of vaginal estrogen cream two to three times a week.